Jesper Petersen (politician)

 Jesper Petersen (born 25 August 1981) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
-He is currently serving as Minister of Higher Education and Science.
+He was Minister of Higher Education and Science.
 He was elected into parliament at the 2007 Danish general election, as a member of the Socialist People's Party.
 He switched party to the Social Democrats in 2013.